JOIN US IN AN INTERVIEW WITH IRFAN QUADER FROM HYDERABAD, INDIA !

 Hyderabad also has a large Christian population, so festivals like Easter and Christmas are also celebrated, though not with as much public display as in the West.

-Which is the most happening area in Hyderabad and why?
+Which is the most vibrant area in Hyderabad to feel the local culture?

 The areas of Jubilee Hills and Madhapur have the highest concentrations of shops, restaurants, bars, pubs and craft breweries in Hyderabad.
 The ones in Jubilee Hills tend to be a little more upmarket, while the places in Madhapur generally cater to young professionals on a budget.
 Jubilee Hills is actually is residential area, but the two arterial roads—Road # 36 and Road # 45—that lead to the city’s business district are lined with places to eat, drink and make merry.
 Road # 45, in particular, has quite a few watering holes, while Road # 36 has more restaurants and shops.